websiteinspiration/bugsplat.rb/entries/2013-12-05-simple-git-backed-microsites.md

+---
-Title: Simple Git-backed Microsites
+title: Simple Git-backed Microsites
-Id:    sites
+id: sites
-Tags:  Programming
+tags: Programming
-Show_upsell: true
+show_upsell: 'true'
+---

 A few days ago I built a new tool I'm calling [Sites](https://github.com/peterkeen/sites).
 It builds on top of git-backed wikis powered by GitHub's [Gollum](https://github.com/gollum/gollum) system and lets me build and deploy microsites in the amount of time it takes me to create a CNAME.